fvafrCU/contents/README.rst

 )

-If these comments are markdown style section comments, we can extract them and set a table of contents.
+If these comments are markdown style section comments, we can excerpt them and set a table of contents.

 A First Example